 - A property manager does not have to release any of the bond before the tenancy ends in order for there to be sufficient bond for the next rental property (the same goes for any bond transfers). - There is no required timeframe around how long after a tenancy ends a bond should be refunded.
-However, the time-frame should be reasonable and if there are any delays these should only be due to outstanding invoices or repairs and damages. - Although it is recommended, the tenants do not have to be present when the final inspection is carried out.
+However, the time-frame should be reasonable and if there are any delays, these should only be for legitimate reasons, e.g awaiting outstanding invoices or quotes, etc. - Although it is recommended, the tenants do not have to be present when the final inspection is carried out.
 The property manager has the right to complete the inspection on their own. - Failure to hand back all the keys for a property can delay bond refunds or result in charges being deducted for lock and key replacements.
 Please ensure that all keys are accounted for at the end of the tenancy.